Keeping up with SEO can be a struggle.

 Hosts: Matt Bertram and Chris Burres

-Burres and Lewis share their thoughts throughout their fast-paced podcast that includes a daily tip, trending news, and call-outs to questions from their Twitter stream #SEOPodcast.
+Bertram and Burres share their thoughts throughout their fast-paced podcast that includes a daily tip, trending news, and call-outs to questions from their Twitter stream #SEOPodcast.

 The core of the podcast consists of a review of a recently published article that addresses topics of interest for digital marketers and SEO pros of all levels.